Quick Start Guide to Print Your PDF (1 minute read)

 For orders with multiple recipients, the shipping method can vary for each recipient in the same transaction.

 Regarding our shipping methods, we have Standard & Priority shipping options.
-We currently only ship to US addresses.
+We currently only ship to addresses in the US and Canada.

 Standard Shipping is a hybrid UPS-USPS service, with USPS making the final delivery.
 Standard shipping is a 7-9 days in transit service on average.